mFedorchuk/Suitest/README.md

 ####BDD practices:

-Behavior-driven development (or BDD) is an agile software development technique devised by Dan North[1] as a response to the issues encountered teaching test-driven development.
+Behavior-driven development (or BDD) is an agile software development technique devised by Dan North as a response to the issues encountered teaching test-driven development.

 *The practices of BDD include:*